French and Italian Certificate Program – Important information regarding application deadlines

 Please contact Kathy Varra ([email protected]) in the Department of French and Italian with any questions.

 The program is open to undergraduates in all departments.
 Students concentrating in Language and Literature departments, including Comparative Literature, as well as those pursuing Area Studies Certificates, will be eligible for the Program in Language and Culture provided that: (a) the linguistic base for the Language and Culture Certificate is different from the linguistic base of the concentration or the Area Studies Program, and (b) the work required for the Certificate in Language and Culture does not duplicate the requirements of the major or the Area Studies Program.
 For example, students majoring in Comparative Literature with French as their major foreign language cannot obtain a Certificate in French Language and Culture but can do so in Italian.

-Interested students are welcome to consult our Departmental Representative at any time.
-To enter the Program in French and/or Italian Languages and Cultures, students must complete an application form and return it to the Undergraduate Coordinator (Kathleen Varra) in East Pyne 303.
+Interested students are welcome to consult our Director of Undergraduate Studies at any time.
+To enter the Program in French and/or Italian Languages and Cultures, students must complete an application form and return it to the Undergraduate Program Administrator (Kathleen Varra) in East Pyne 303.
 A separate application must be completed for each language in which a Certificate will be pursued.
 See “Timetable” below for details and application deadlines.

-The completed Independent Work must be submitted to the Department, regardless of home department deadline, by Friday, April 28th, 2017.
+The completed Independent Work must be submitted to the Department, regardless of the home department deadline, by Tuesday, April 30, 2024.
 Requests for extensions for medical reasons must include a letter from a doctor or Dean.
 Requests for extensions recommended in consultation with the student’s adviser must include a letter from the adviser.

 Certificate of Proficiency